-As marketing teams around the world are adapting to the new 'normal', our Head of Strategy, Henry France, gives some practical advice on what marketeers should be doing now to be in a strong position post COVID-19.
+As marketing teams around the world are adapting to the new 'normal', we give some practical advice on what marketeers should be doing now to be in a strong position post COVID-19.

 An unprecedented situation – it’s not BAU!